laisdallemulle/README.md/README.md

 - 📫 How to reach me: [laisdallemulle@gmail.com](mailto:laisdallemulle@gmail.com)

-- 🌱 I’m currently learning Coarse Error Processing for Hybrid State Estimators
+- 🌱 I’m currently learning bad data processing for hybrid state estimators

 - ⚡ Fun fact: the colours of lightsabers had a meaning